 - The Council's HIF Funding Agreement with Homes England is conditional on fulfilling a number of grant conditions, these include planning permission, milestones and pre-draw down conditions.
 Weir Mill is already flagged up as behind schedule.
 So any further changes to the DoV currently being processed would further escalate the scheme in Homes England's risk category. - Delay of the scheme, due to a further revised design, also risks breaching the HIF grant availability period in which the grant can be spent (currently March 22 but being revised to March 23). - A case, through a DoV mechanism, is currently being finalised to agree to reduce the housing units from 297 to 253.
 This is on the basis of liveability, a better product and place making objectives.
 It is highly unlikely that Homes England would accept this case again for any further reduction. - The scheme has a large proportion of fixed costs, e.g. mill conversion and external works, so we believe that reducing unit numbers will not result in a pro rata cost reduction.
 Therefore making the scheme less viable and supportable. - The Weir Mill grant offer of £7.0m is on the basis that a positive BCR can still be achieved.
-Any further reduction in unit numbers, or changes that decrease viability, risks making the whole scheme unsupportable due to a negative BCR and over large funding gap. - The above, in terms of an unviable scheme, also applies to the planning permission process, as viability is required to be demonstrated as part of this process.
+Any further reduction in unit numbers, or changes that decrease viability, risks making the whole scheme unsupportable due to a negative BCR and over large funding gap.

+The above, in terms of an unviable scheme, also applies to the planning permission process, as viability is required to be demonstrated as part of this process.

-Whilst members will appreciate that there is harm associated with the development, full consideration has been given against the relevant policies of the NPPF.
-The potential impact of the development on heritage assets has been considered and has been assessed against the public benefits the scheme will deliver.
+Whilst members will appreciate that there is harm associated with the works, full consideration has been given against the relevant policies of the NPPF.
+The potential impact of the works on heritage assets has been considered and has been assessed against the public benefits the scheme will deliver.

-The statutory duty to have 'special regard' to the desirability of preserving listed buildings and their setting which requires that considerable weight and importance is to be afforded to the harm to the heritage assets, given the impact of the proposals on the listed complex and the viaduct.
-This must be considered in the overall planning balance, and in particular, must be weighed against the benefits of the scheme however, is acknowledged should be given significant weight when assessing the proposal.
+The statutory duty to have 'special regard' to the desirability of preserving listed buildings and their setting requires that considerable weight and importance be afforded to any harm to heritage assets.
+This should be given significant weight when assessing the proposal, however, the duty must be considered in the overall planning balance, and in particular, must be weighed against the benefits of the scheme.